 RBAC

-The [role_definition] is used to define the RBAC role inheritance relations.
-Casbin supports multiple instances of RBAC systems, where users can have roles and their inheritance relations, and resources can have roles and their inheritance relations too.
-These two RBAC systems won't interfere with each other.
+[role_definition] defines RBAC role inheritance relationships.
+Casbin supports multiple independent RBAC systems: users can have roles with inheritance relationships, and resources can have their own roles with separate inheritance relationships.
+These RBAC systems operate independently.

 [role_definition]